Telephone: +353 1 4284335

 Prior to joining the Centre, she was employed as a lecturer at UCD where she was involved in the management and teaching of a number of nursing modules.
 She has completed courses at the Dementia Design School, Stirling University and the King’s Fund Enhancing the Healing Environment project: ‘Designing Hospital Environments for People with Dementia’.

-Matthew was first appointed to the Centre in June 2003.
+Matthew was first appointed to the DSIDC in June 2003 as Medical Social Worker and took on the role as Director of the Centre in 2018.
 He has a professional background in Social Work practice and a Masters degree in Social Policy and Social Work Studies, from the London School of Economics.
 Matthew has much experience working with older people, carers and people with sensory and physical disabilities.
-His role is both that of Medical Social Worker to patients attending the Memory Clinic (Mercers Institute for Successful Ageing) and Social Researcher at the DSIDC.

 Telephone: +353 1 4162035